by Jack Norris, RD

 Our study is the third epidemiological study to report no adverse effects of soy foods on breast cancer prognosis.
 These studies, taken together, which vary in ethnic composition (two from the US and one from China) and by level and type of soy consumption, provide the necessary epidemiological evidence that clinicians no longer need to advise against soy consumption for women diagnosed with breast cancer.

-Also see The Bottom Line on Soy and Breast Cancer Risk by Marji McCullough, ScD, RD of the American Cancer Society.
+Also see Soy and Cancer Risk: Our Expert’s Advice from the American Cancer Society.

 The 2000 Honolulu-Asia Aging Study linked soy with lower cognitive function and brain shrinkage.
 Here’s a more thorough review of the research on soy and mental cognition.